-For a delicious comfort meal or appetizer, you will not want to miss out on these creamy Cheesy Beef Enchiladas in Green Sauce.
+For a delicious comfort meal or appetizer, you will not want to miss out on these creamy Cheesy Beef Enchiladas in Green Sauce or Enchiladas Verdes.
 Made with corn or flour tortillas, perfectly seasoned ground beef, black beans and smothered in a delicious green sauce/salsa verde.
 Then topped with scallions, queso fresco and mexican crema or sour cream.
 Yummy!

-Enchilada recipes are a dish I believe we can all relate to one way or another.
-Whether you use ground beef, shredded beef, chicken or shrimps they are all amazing when wrapped within a warm tortilla, then topped with gooey melted cheese and a delicious savory sauce.
+Whether you use ground beef, shredded beef, chicken or shrimps, all enchilada recipes are delicious!
+Especially amazing when wrapped within a warm tortilla, then topped with gooey melted cheese and a delicious savory sauce.

 Enchiladas date back to Mayan times, maybe longer.
 Tortillas were wrapped around different foods, such as fish and a variety of meats.